Catholic Church in Latin America

-The Catholic Church in Latin America began with the Spanish colonization of the Americas and continues up to the present day.
+The Catholic Church in Latin America began with the Spanish and Portuguese colonization of the Americas and continues up to the present day.

-In the later part of the 20th century, however, the rise of Liberation theology has challenged such close alliances between church and state.
-Pope Francis has embraced many elements of liberation theology, especially the dedication of the Church to the poor and marginalized.
-In comparison to Europe and other Western nations, the Catholic Church still has a major influence in Latin American society.

-The vast majority of Latin Americans are Christians (90%), mostly Roman Catholics belonging to the Latin Church.
-In 2012 Latin America constitutes in absolute terms the second world's largest Christian population, after Europe.
+The vast majority of Latin Americans are Christians (90%), mostly Catholics belonging to the Latin Church.
+In 2012 Latin America constitutes, in absolute terms, the world's second largest Christian population; after Europe.
+In comparison to Europe and some other Western culture nations, the Catholic Church still has a major influence in Latin American society.

 History

 Spanish colonization of the Americas

 The Age of Discovery began with the voyage of Christopher Columbus c.
 1492.
 It is characterised by European colonization of missionary activity.

 Pope Alexander VI, in the papal bull Inter caetera, awarded colonial rights over most of the newly discovered lands to Spain and Portugal.
 The expansion of the Catholic Portuguese Empire and Spanish Empire with a significant role played by the Roman Catholic Church led to the Christianization of the indigenous populations of the Americas such as the Aztecs and Incas.
 Under the patronato system, state authorities controlled clerical appointments and no direct contact was allowed with the Vatican.